Kelso (Qld)

 An assessment of population growth drivers in Kelso reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Kelso's population is estimated at around 11,103 as of Nov 2025.
-This reflects an increase of 504 people (4.8%) since the 2021 Census, which reported a population of 10,599 people.
-The change is inferred from the resident population of 11,101, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 99 validated new addresses since the Census date.
-This level of population equates to a density ratio of 646 persons per square kilometer, providing significant space per person and potential room for further development.
-Kelso's 4.8% growth since census positions it within 2.1 percentage points of the SA4 region (6.9%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth that contributed approximately 80.0% of overall population gains during recent periods.
+As of Feb 2026, Kelso's population is estimated at around 11,105.
+This reflects an increase of 506 people since the 2021 Census, which reported a population of 10,599.
+The change was inferred from AreaSearch's estimation of the resident population as 11,101 following examination of the latest ERP data release by the ABS in Jun 2024, and an additional 99 validated new addresses since the Census date.
+This level of population equates to a density ratio of 646 persons per square kilometer.
+Kelso's growth rate of 4.8% since census positions it within 2.3 percentage points of the SA4 region's 7.1%, demonstrating competitive growth fundamentals.
+Population growth was primarily driven by natural growth, contributing approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, an above median population growth of non-metropolitan areas nationally is projected, with the Kelso (Qld) statistical area (Lv2) expected to expand by 1,601 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 14.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward, an above median population growth of non-metropolitan areas nationally is projected.
+The suburb of Kelso (Qld) is expected to increase by 1,600 persons to 2041, reflecting a gain of 14.6% in total over the 17 years.

 Frequently Asked Questions - Population